robinjia/bibleaf/README.md

 - Scan the `.tex` files for all citations.
 - Attempt to match each citation with a known BibTeX reference from (in order of priority):
     - Your custom BibTeX file in `custom.bib`
+    - Automatically created entries for the arXiv papers whose ID's are listed in `arxiv_ids.txt`
     - The ACL Anthology (A cached copy of the official ACL Anthology BibTeX is stored in `files/`)
 - If some references were not found, issue a warning and stop.
 (Force completion of the command anyways with `-f`).
 - Gather the needed BibTeX references into one file called `refs.bib` and push that file to the Overleaf repository.